Wine tasting natural wines is not very different from tasting conventional Pinot Noir.

 Acidity offers more texture, structure and contrast to the fruit and other flavours you encounter with Pinot.

-In the case of the very best ageworthy Pinot Noirs, their longevity comes from an acute balance of moderate tanning and moderate to high acidity.
-Bearing in mind that Tannin softens with time, it is often acidity that is left to carry older examples through.
+The longevity of the very best age-worthy Pinot Noirs comes from an acute balance of moderate tannins and moderate to high acidity.
+Tannin softens with time, so it is often acidity that is left to carry older wines through.

 Acidity is not only there to help the wine age.
 It helps carry flavour and enhances texture.